Spike8086/CloverPal/README.md

 * Dual-Language Support: The application interface is available in both English and Simplified Chinese.
 * Latex Support: Support the expression of **LaTeX** using KaTeX.
 * HTML Preview: Allow user to have a preview to the html code like a browser.
+* Offline Tarven: Model could using different system prompts to talk to itself

 <p align="center">
   <img src="assets/Clover1.jpg" width="260" alt="Home Screen">
   <img src="assets/Clover9.jpg" width="260" alt="Chat Interface">